 The ADR (Accord Européen relatif au transport international des marchandises dangereuses par route) is a European agreement for the international carriage of dangerous goods by road.
-This lays down rules with which the transportation of hazardous materials must comply.
+This lays down rules with which the transportation of dangerous goods must comply.

 When was the ADR adopted and put into effect?